BNLNLP/IHS-NLP-Data-Hackathon/README.md

 ## Datasets
 * Annotated articles: pre-processed JSON files of original PDF articles used for the QA data generation.
-* Validation data: three aligned files - question, sentence, label (eg., the first label is for the first line of question and sentence.)
+* Validation data: three aligned files - question, sentence, label (i.e., the first label is for the first line of question and sentence.)
 * Test data: two aligned files - question, sentence

 Due to the limited size of the collected QA data for training a full-fledged NLP model, we recommend that participants leverage external resources to pre-train and fine-tune their models.